Reform Act 1832: Effects

 Between 1835 and 1841, local Conservative Associations began to educate citizens about the party's platform and encouraged them to register to vote annually, as required by the Act.
 Coverage of national politics in the local press was joined by in-depth reports on provincial politics in the national press.
 Grassroots Conservatives therefore saw themselves as part of a national political movement during the 1830s.

 The size of the pre-Reform electorate is difficult to estimate.
 Voter registration was lacking, and many boroughs were rarely contested in elections.
-It is estimated that immediately before the 1832 Reform Act, 400,000 English subjects (people who lived in the country) were entitled to vote, and that after passage, the number rose to 650,000, an increase of more than 60%.
-Rodney Mace estimates that before, 1 percent of the population could vote and that the Reform Act only extended the franchise to 7 percent of the population.
+It is estimated that immediately before the Reform Act 1832, 400,000 English citizens (people who lived in the country) were entitled to vote, and that after passage, the number rose to 650,000, an increase of more than 60%.
+Rodney Mace estimates that before, 1 per cent of the population could vote and that the Reform Act only extended the franchise to 7 per cent of the population.

-Tradesmen, such as shoemakers, believed that the Reform Act had given them the vote.
-One example is the shoemakers of Duns, Scottish Borders, Berwickshire.
+Tradesmen, such as shoemakers, mistakenly believed that the Reform Act had given them the vote.
+One example is the shoemakers of Duns, Berwickshire.
 They created a banner celebrating the Reform Act which declared, "The battle's won.
 Britannia's sons are free."
 This banner is on display at People's History Museum in Manchester.

-Many major commercial and industrial cities became separate parliamentary boroughs under the Act.
+Many major commercial and industrial cities became separate parliamentary boroughs under the act.
 The new constituencies saw party conflicts within the middle class, and between the middle class and working class.
 A study of elections in the medium-sized borough of Halifax, 1832–1852, concluded that the party organisations, and the voters themselves, depended heavily on local social relationships and local institutions.
 Having the vote encouraged many men to become much more active in the political, economic and social sphere.

 The Scottish Act revolutionised politics in Scotland, with its population of 2 million.
 Its electorate had been only 0.2% of the population compared to 4% in England.
 The Scottish electorate overnight soared from 5,000 to 65,000, or 13% of the adult men, and was no longer a private preserve of a few very rich families.